-The purpose of an access arrangement/reasonable adjustment is to ensure, where possible, that barriers to assessment are removed for a disabled candidate preventing him/her from being placed at a substantial disadvantage due to persistent and significant difficulties.
-The integrity of the assessment is maintained, whilst at the same time providing access to assessments for a disabled candidate.

-The SENCo, or an equivalent member of staff within a FE college, must ensure that the proposed access arrangement/reasonable adjustment does not unfairly disadvantage or advantage the candidate.

-Access arrangements/reasonable adjustments should be processed at the start of the course.

-Arrangements always be approved before an examination or assessment.

-The arrangement(s) put in place must reflect the support given to the candidate in the centre.

-The candidate must have had appropriate opportunities to practise using the access arrangement(s) /reasonable adjustment(s) before their first examination.
+- The purpose of an access arrangement/reasonable adjustment is to ensure, where possible, that barriers to assessment are removed for a disabled candidate preventing him/her from being placed at a substantial disadvantage due to persistent and significant difficulties.
+The integrity of the assessment is maintained, whilst at the same time providing access to assessments for a disabled candidate. - The SENCo must ensure that the proposed access arrangement/reasonable adjustment does not unfairly disadvantage or advantage the candidate. - Access arrangements/reasonable adjustments should be processed at the start of the course. - Arrangements must always be approved before an examination or assessment. - The arrangement(s) put in place must reflect the support given to the candidate in the centre. - The candidate must have had appropriate opportunities to practise using the access arrangement(s) /reasonable adjustment(s) before their first examination.